thumper/thumper.github.io/_posts/2019-08-25-medical-advocate.md

 I had just landed in Europe and had trouble calling back to the US, so I only got snippets.
-Largely, my grandmother was confused about being "held captive" in the hospital and there were a lot of emotions (concern, judgment, anger) that she was "allowed" to live all alone.
+Largely, my grandmother was confused about being "held captive" in the hospital and there were a lot of emotions (concern, judgment) that she was "allowed" to live all alone.

 My grandmother is insistent that she is independent and doesn't need help.